 Proton pump inhibitors are usually taken once daily.
-Other GERD medications, such as H2 blockers, can reduce symptoms.
+Other GERD medications, such as H2 blockers, can also reduce symptoms.
 However, they can’t actually heal the damage to your esophagus.

 Discuss nutritional needs with your doctor.
-Problems swallowing can interfere with your ability to maintain your weight or get the vitamins and minerals you need to stay healthy.
+Problems swallowing can interfere with your ability to maintain your weight or to get the vitamins and minerals you need to stay healthy.

-Surgery may be necessary for patients dealing with severe dysphagia that is unresponsive to medication and lifestyle changes.
+Surgery may be necessary for patients dealing with severe reflux that is unresponsive to medication and lifestyle changes.
 Some surgical procedures used to treat GERD, Barrett’s esophagus, and esophageal strictures can also reduce or eliminate episodes of dysphagia.
 These procedures include: